Alcohol (chemistry): Fermentation

 Ethanol is obtained by fermentation of glucose (which is often obtained from starch) in the presence of yeast.
 Carbon dioxide is cogenerated.
 Like ethanol, butanol can be produced by fermentation processes.
 Saccharomyces yeast are known to produce these higher alcohols at temperatures above 75 °F. The bacterium Clostridium acetobutylicum can feed on cellulose (also an alcohol) to produce butanol on an industrial scale.

 Substitution

 Primary alkyl halides react with aqueous NaOH or KOH to give alcohols in nucleophilic aliphatic substitution.
 Secondary and especially tertiary alkyl halides will give the elimination (alkene) product instead.
 Grignard reagents react with carbonyl groups to give secondary and tertiary alcohols.
 Related reactions are the Barbier reaction and the Nozaki–Hiyama–Kishi reaction.

 Reduction

 Aldehydes or ketones are reduced with sodium borohydride or lithium aluminium hydride (after an acidic workup).
 Another reduction using aluminium isopropoxide is the Meerwein–Ponndorf–Verley reduction.
 Noyori asymmetric hydrogenation is the asymmetric reduction of β-keto-esters.

-Hydrolysis

-Alkenes engage in an acid catalyzed hydration reaction using concentrated sulfuric acid as a catalyst that gives usually secondary or tertiary alcohols.
-Formation of a secondary alcohol via alkene reduction and hydration is shown:

-The hydroboration-oxidation and oxymercuration-reduction of alkenes are more reliable in organic synthesis.
-Alkenes react with N-bromosuccinimide and water in halohydrin formation reaction.
-Amines can be converted to diazonium salts, which are then hydrolyzed.